Wildland-Urban Interface · Structural Defense · Patent Pending

 Mechanical simplicity

 No moving parts on the structure.
 No motorized rotors, no actuated nozzles, no on-roof electronics.
-Passive aperture delivery means the failure mode count is radically lower than systems with rotating components exposed to 40-year maintenance cycles.
+Passive delivery means the failure mode count is radically lower than systems with rotating components exposed to 40-year maintenance cycles.

 05